This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 12:30 PM – 1:30 PM: Lunch in Old Town

 - Find a local restaurant for lunch.
-Pfistern is a fabulous choice, offering traditional Swiss cuisine in a historic setting along the Reuss River.
+Pfistern is a fabulous choice, for traditional Swiss cuisine in a historic setting along the Reuss River.
 This is where I had Swiss fondue and a glass of champagne to celebrate my first solo trip!

 1:30 PM – 2:45 PM: Musegg Wall

 - Head to the Musegg Wall, where you can explore the well preserved medieval towers and walk off lunch!
-Spend about an hour walking along the wall and climbing the towers.

 Afternoon